COVID Business Resources

 For PPE requests click here

-Businesses and entities must put a Safety Plan in place upon re-opening to help lower the risk of spreading the coronavirus.
+New York advises that businesses and organizations have a safety plan in place to help lower the risk of spreading COVID-19.

 • Adjust workplace hours and shift design as necessary to reduce density in the workplace;